Eyescale/Equalizer/README.md

 The daemon uses all available local modules to query local GPUs and announces them using ZeroConf on the local network.
 The service type name is "_gpu-sd".
-The dns_sd discovery module gathers the information announced by all servers on the local network.
+The dns_sd discovery module gathers the information announced by all daemons on the local network.
 The following protocol is used by the daemon:

 * Session=default|&lt;string&gt;